 Social care workers in Kirklees to receive wages boost for Christmas

-Cabinet has approved regional plans to use NHS funding to support the social care sector in Kirklees this winter.
-Supporting an uplift in the National Living Wage.
+Cabinet has approved regional plans to use NHS funding to support the social care sector in Kirklees this winter by supporting an uplift in the National Living Wage.

 Valuing social care workers